AnyBody/tutorials/A_Getting_started_anyscript/lesson5.md

 problematic, since we wish the muscles forces to be causing the motion instead.

-**👉 Now** The default driver reactions must therefore be switched off by setting the "Reaction.Type" property, for the muscles to cause the motion and not the drivers.
+**👉 Now** The default driver reactions must therefore be switched off by setting the `Reaction.Type` property, for the muscles to cause the motion and not the drivers.

 ```{literalinclude} Snippets/lesson5/snip.NewModel.main-6.any